 A federal standard could go a long way toward addressing these issues.
 It won’t solve every problem – for instance, it likely won’t create a detailed data security standard for every use case.
 Companies would still need to find or design comprehensive data security solutions for their data.
 But a federal law would help standardize breach reporting and basic security best practices, an important first step in filling in the holes in the current patchwork of laws and standards we have now.

 To learn more about our tokenization services and how they can help your business save time and money, contact one of our representatives today.
-You can also follow TokenEx on LinkedIn, Facebook and Twitter to get the latest industry information on tokenization, HIPAA, and data security.
+You can also follow TokenEx on LinkedIn, Facebook and Twitter to get the latest industry information on tokenization, HIPAA compliance, and data privacy and security.